Synthetic chemical in consumer products linked to early death, study finds - Local News 8

 Other common exposures come from the use of phthalates in food packaging, detergents, clothing, furniture and automotive plastics.
 Phthalates are also added to personal care items such as shampoo, soap, hair spray and cosmetics to make fragrances last longer.

-People are exposed when they breath contaminated air or eat or drink foods that came into contact with the plastic, according to the US Centers for Disease Control and Prevention.
+People are exposed when they breathe contaminated air or eat or drink foods that came into contact with the plastic, according to the US Centers for Disease Control and Prevention.

 “Children crawl around and touch many things, then put their hands in their mouths.
 Because of that hand-to-mouth behavior, phthalate particles in dust might be a greater risk for children than for adults,” the CDC states.